Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Property-Types.md

 |:-------------|:------|:------------|
 | Default | Vector 4 | The default value of the [Property](https://docs.unity3d.com/Manual/SL-Properties.html). |

+NOTE: In versions prior to 9.0, Shader Graph didn't correct HDR colors for the project colorspace.
+Version 9.0 corrected this behavior.
+HDR color properties that you created with older versions maintain the old behavior, but you can use the [Graph Inspector](Internal-Inspector.md) to upgrade them.
+To mimic the old behavior in a gamma space project, you can use the [Colorspace Conversion Node](Colorspace-Conversion-Node.md) to convert a new HDR **Color** property from **RGB** to **Linear** space.

 ## Texture 2D

 Defines a [Texture 2D](https://docs.unity3d.com/Manual/class-TextureImporter.html) value.
 Displays an object field of type [Texture](https://docs.unity3d.com/Manual/class-TextureImporter.html) in the material inspector.